snadi/conflictsAnalyzer/README.md

-In order to run the conflicts analyzer you will need to have Java 7, groovy, maven and R installed in your machine.
+In order to run the conflicts analyzer you will need to have Java 7 or higher, groovy, maven and R installed in your machine.
 After that, you will need to clone the required projects from github and import then inside Eclipse IDE according to the instructions described below: